 Small business shipping companies help businesses deliver the goods their customers order.
-According to the U.S. Census Bureau, retail e-commerce sales totaled nearly $200 billion during the third quarter of 2020, representing 13.5 percent of retail sales in the United States.
+According to the U.S. Census Bureau, retail e-commerce sales totaled nearly $222.5 billion during the second quarter of 2021, representing 13.3 percent of retail sales in the United States.
 Shipping companies help small businesses maintain good customer relationships by delivering orders on time and at reasonable rates, and some even help businesses by providing logistical assistance and managing inventory.

 Since shipping companies play a critical role in the small business supply chain, we evaluated over a dozen providers to find the best shipping companies for small businesses.
 We considered each company’s reputation, how much shipping costs, how quickly goods can be delivered, and how easy it is to do business with them.
 Keep reading to find out which one might work best for your needs.